matt-kandel/Reserving.jl/README.md

 Basic actuarial reserving based on the Casualty Actuarial Society (CAS) Exam 5 material, but can go beyond the 4x4 or 5x5 toy examples

+> This project requires Julia 1.7 or later

-Reserving methods included and tested:
+Functions included and tested:
+* Latest diagonal
+* Year-on-year changes
+* Loss development factors (using average columns)
 * Chainladder
 * Bornhuetter-Ferguson
 * Cape Cod

-Things that are included, but not yet tested
-* Berquist Sherman case adjustment
+* Berquist-Sherman case adjustment
-* Berquist Sherman disposal rate adjustment

-> This project requires Julia 1.7 or later

-The test_data.xlsx file is an Excel spreadsheet of simulated data to show that this package can do the equivalent of a more traditional actuarial workflow.
-The tests used so far rely on the same simulated data.
+All data in the test_data.xlsx file is simulated.
+Using an Excel workbook so the old-school actuaries can follow along.
+The runtests.jl script uses the same data.

 ### To do
-* Test Berquist-Sherman adjustments
+* Test Berquist-Sherman disposal & paid functions
+* Test latest_three_year_LDFs (I'm pretty confident about it, though)
 * Write functions for claim emergence